sybrew/the-seo-framework/readme.txt

 		-> Or, otherwise, allow all authors to be indexed on the site.
 			"Allow indexing of author pages that have no posts." with a warning.

+TODO filters *_plugin_detected only turn ONE conflicting plugin, instead of the lot.
+	-> Deprecate and rewrite?

+TODO deprecate the_seo_framework_conflicting_plugins_type, it adds complexity and negates filter the_seo_framework_conflicting_plugins.

 **Detailed log**

 **For everyone:**